avo-hq/docs.avohq.io/docs/2.0/associations/has_one.md

 # Has One

 The `HasOne` association shows the unfolded view of your `has_one` association.
 It's like peaking on the `Show` view of that associated record.
-The user also has access the `Attach` and `Detach` buttons.
+The user can also access the `Attach` and `Detach` buttons.

 ```ruby
 field :admin, as: :has_one